'Gay cake' row in Northern Ireland: Q&A

 Ashers Baking Company, based in County Antrim, was taken to court by a gay rights activist, assisted by Northern Ireland's Equality Commission.

-As the verdict is delivered in the long-running "gay cake" dispute, BBC News NI looks at the background to the case.
+BBC News NI looks at the background to the the long-running "gay cake" dispute.

 What is the bakery at the centre of the case?